COVID19PVI/data/README.md

 ## Additional Resources

-The COVID-19 Pandemic Vulnerability Index (PVI) Dashboard is mirrored as a [Unique Populations](https://covid.cdc.gov/covid-data-tracker/#pandemic-vulnerability-index) resource as part of the [CDC COVID Data Tracker](https://covid.cdc.gov/covid-data-tracker)
+The COVID-19 Pandemic Vulnerability Index (PVI) Dashboard is mirrored as a [Your Community](https://covid.cdc.gov/covid-data-tracker/#pandemic-vulnerability-index) resource as part of the [CDC COVID Data Tracker](https://covid.cdc.gov/covid-data-tracker)

 ## Citation